-Rule 15 Procedures and Diagnostic Tests that are Unproven and Require Informed Consent
+Rule 15 Procedures and Diagnostic Tests which that are Unproven and Require Informed Consent

-- A. When an unproven procedure is provided, the chiropractor must obtain the written informed consent of the patient or the patient's legal representative. - B. The following criteria will be used to determine, by a preponderance of evidence, whether a procedure is unproven: - 1.
-Whether the procedure is taught as part of the regular curriculum of at least one college of chiropractic approved by the Council on Chiropractic Education. - 2.
-Whether the procedure is based upon anatomical, physiological and/or structural relationships which can be verified through standard diagnostic procedures. - 3.
-Whether the procedure has been supported by a body of evidence using standard scientific research methodology and whether the procedure has had periodic review by the Board based on current research as evidenced by: - a.
+- A. When an unproven diagnostic test or procedure is provided, the chiropractor must obtain the written informed consent of the patient or the patient's legal representative. - B. The following criteria will be used to determine, by a preponderance of evidence, whether a diagnostic test or procedure is unproven: - 1.
+Whether the test or procedure is taught as part of the regular curriculum of at least one college of chiropractic approved by the Council on Chiropractic Education. - 2.
+Whether the test or procedure is based upon anatomical, physiological and/or structural relationships which can be verified through standard diagnostic procedures. - 3.
+Whether the test or procedure has been supported by a body of evidence using standard scientific researchscientifically valid methodology and whether the test or procedure has had periodic review by the Board based on current research as evidenced by: - a.
 Publication in a peer reviewed professional or scientific journal (e.g. Spine, Journal of Manipulative and Physiological Therapeutics (JMPT), Bone and Joint Surgery). - b.
-Supportive preliminary results in a peer review journal. - c.
-Investigation in progress, sponsored by an agency independent of the procedure's proponents and/or developers (e.g., Federation of Chiropractic Education and Research). - d Hypothesis clearly derived from supportive literature published in peer reviewed journals or texts. - C. Informed consent shall consist of the following: the patient shall be notified in writing that the procedure has been designated "unproven" by the Board and that its effectiveness has not been demonstrated. - D. The patient shall be required to sign a written consent form before a licensee may use a procedure designated "unproven".
-The consent form shall indicate conspicuously that the procedure anticipated for use has been designated "unproven" by the Colorado State Board of Chiropractic Examiners and that permission is granted by the patient to proceed.
-A copy of this signed consent form shall be given to the patient for the patient's retention. - E. Procedures, protocol, analysis or methodology which are unproven and require informed consent include, but are not limited to: - 1.
-Soft or cold laser for uses not approved by the Food and Drug Administration. - 2.
-Reams Procedure.
+Supportive preliminary results in a peer reviewed journal. - c.
+Investigation in progress, sponsored by an agency independent of the procedure's proponents and/or developers (e.g., Federation of Chiropractic Education and Research).

-- Iridology. - 4.
-Reflexology. - Contact reflex analysis. - 6.
+- d.
+Hypothesis clearly derived from supportive literature published in peer reviewed iournals or texts. - C. Informed consent shall consist of the following: the patient shall be notified in writing that the diagnostic test or procedure has been designated "unproven" by the Board and that its effectiveness has not been demonstrated. - D. The patient shall be required to sign a written consent form before a licensee may use a diagnostic test or procedure designated "unproven."- The consent form shall indicate conspicuously that the diagnostic test or procedure anticipated for use has been designated "unproven" by the Colorado State Board of Chiropractic Examiners and that permission is granted by the patient to proceed.
+A copy of this signed consent form shall be given to the patient for the patient's retention. - E. Procedures, diagnostic tests, protocol, analysis or methodology which that are unproven and require informed consent include, but are not limited to: - Soft or cold laser for uses not approved by the Food and Drug Administration. - Reams Procedure. - Iridology. - Reflexology. - 5.
+Contact reflex analysis. - 6.
 Diagnostic spinal ultrasound for the use of diagnosing paraspinal muscle inflammation, posterior joint swelling, nerve root inflammation, or other spinal pathology in the adult population. - 7.
-Any practice system, analysis, method, or protocol which does not include the complete assessment, evaluation, or diagnosis of the condition to be treated before beginning treatment of the patient. - 8.
-Any practice system, analysis, method or protocol, which relies upon diagnostic methods that are not generally recognized or accepted within the profession or which do not have scientific validity. - 9.
-Any practice system, analysis, method, or protocol, which is represented as a means of attaining spiritual growth, comfort, or well-being.
+Any practice system, analysis, method, or protocol which that does not include the complete assessment, evaluation, or diagnosis of the condition to be treated before beginning treatment of the patient. - 8.
+Any practice system, analysis, method or protocol, which-that relies upon diagnostic methods that are not generally recognized or accepted within the profession or which-that do not have scientific validity. - 9.
+Any practice system, analysis, method, or protocol, which that is represented as a means of attaining spiritual growth, comfort, or well-being.